bjks/gfp_gaussian_process/README.md

 gamma_lambda = 0.01, 1e-4, 1e-4, 0.05
 var_lambda = 1e-07
 ```
 The step value is used for the 1d scan to discretize the interval set by lower and upper.
-During the minimization this will be the initial step size.
+During the maximization this will be the initial step size.

 ### Model parameters
 The OU processes are descibed with a mean value (thus the mean growth/production rate), a gamma parameter determining how fast the process is driven towards its mean after a deviation, and a variance that scales the noise term.
 Thus we have the following parameters: